Discover our 5 Best Horse Breeds for Horse Racing in our article below…

 Thoroughbred horses are probably one of the most popular ones, dominating the horseracing industry.
 They are famous for their speed and are extremely intelligent and friendly.
 Originally from the United Kingdom, the bloodline of thoroughbred horses can be traced back to three sires, Byerly Turk, the Godolphin Barb, and the Darley Arabian.

 Thoroughbred horses can be identified by looking at their long legs, muscular and bulky body, broad head, and height between 61 to 67 inches.
-They are most often found in dark bay or brown, chestnut, black, bay, or gray color.
+They are most often found in dark bay or brown, chestnut, black, bay, or grey in colour.

 2. American Quarter Horse